mateuszszmytko/raa-style-base/readme.md

 # Raa Style Base
 Raa Style Base is a modular [Sass](http://sass-lang.com/) framework, fully based on  mixins and functions.
-Each module (set of mixins and functions) is independent and doesn't require to use other modules to work.
+Each module (set of mixins and functions) is independent and doesn't require the use of other modules to work.
 When no modules are used, framework will output no code.

 Raa Style Base helps you to easily create custom grid, container, manage breakpoints, responsive fonts and colors.